f-fathurrahman/ffr-komputasi-material/UntukWebCMD/bands_Si_fcc_01/NOTES.md

+Quantum ESPRESSO version used in this tutorial: 6.4

 Calculating band structure is one of typical task in electronic structure calculations.
 In this tutorial, I will describe how to calculate band structure of silicon crystal using density functional theory as implemented in PWSCF which is included in the